Running and deploying apps

 to add or change an alert.

-The detailed report provides in-depth information about deployment metrics over the time period you specify: last 6 hours, last 24 hours, last 7 days, or last 30 days.
+The detailed report provides in-depth information about deployment metrics over the period you specify: last 6 hours, last 24 hours, last 7 days, or last 30 days.
 You can download the detailed report as a ZIP file containing CSV files for individual metrics.

 Consumption metrics